-When all of your company’s stock is owned by a parent company, you may find yourself asking who is really in control.
+When a parent owns all of your company’s stock, you may find yourself asking who is really in control.
 That depends partly on whether the wholly owned subsidiary was acquired or spun off.
 Location is another factor.
 If you’re interested in being a parent company, you may want to look at things from another angle.
 Parent companies take on the bulk of the risk and should choose wisely.
-There are many factors to consider depending on what side of the coin you’re on, when it comes to operating your business.
+There are many factors to consider depending on what side of the coin you’re on when it comes to operating your business.
 Let’s look at some.

 When operating a wholly owned subsidiary it is possible to share some of the costs of doing business.
-A parent company will sometimes apply its own data access points and cybersecurity directives and implementations to safeguard the subsidiary, it’s data and its intellectual property.
-This means that a company now has more time, energy and resources to devote to other aspects of its business.
-And sometimes a parent company will hire its own staff to run the subsidiary, which means the wholly owned subsidiary doesn’t have to worry about some of the hiring.
+A parent company will sometimes apply its own data access points and cybersecurity directives and implementations to safeguard the subsidiary, its data, and its intellectual property.
+This means that a company now has more time, energy, and resources to devote to other aspects of its business.
+And sometimes a parent company will hire its own staff to run the subsidiary, which means the wholly owned subsidiary doesn’t have to worry about some of the hirings.
 Being able to focus on other aspects of growing a business is a big bonus for many business owners.

 There are plenty of considerations to be made when you’re creating a wholly owned subsidiary or acquiring one.
 It can be very advantageous to all parties involved.
 Be sure to have an exit strategy, because it never hurts to be prepared.
 That’s why it’s a good idea to consult with a business attorney so that you can increase the likelihood of having a profitable outcome.